 sooooo… There isn’t any Bat Guano in makeup?

-The FDA requires that guanine can only be derived from fish scales when used in beauty products.
+The FDA requires that guanine is only derived from crushed-up fish scales when used in beauty products.

 If you’re still unnerved about fish scales being used in cosmetics, don’t worry… most cosmetic companies aren’t willing to pay the high price for guanine these days.

-In conclusion, mascara is typically made of wax, oils, pigments, and preservatives.
-So, sleep easy my friend… there is no bat poop in mascara.
+So sleep easy, my friend… there is no bat poop in mascara.

-Would you be surprised if there was bat poop in mascara?
-Are you scared to know what’s really in our makeup products?
-I’d love to read your feedback in the comments section below…
+Your Turn: Would you be surprised if there was really bat poop in mascara?
+Are you scared to know what’s in your makeup products?
+Drop your thoughts in the comments section below! 👇🏼👇🏼👇🏼